DIDSR/DIDSR-TiGER/Segmentation/README.md

 11) We will use the np.argmax function to find the prediction with the highest probaility.
 0 corresponds to the rest class, 1 to tumor class and 2 to stroma class.

-Here you can see some examples of the model predicting the segmentation mask:
+Here you can see some examples when the model is applied to some test patches:

 ![image](https://user-images.githubusercontent.com/68286434/181016537-5759b7f1-2f8d-42b6-9b5f-49189f439aed.png)
 ![image](https://user-images.githubusercontent.com/68286434/181016558-3c77633f-cb9a-4074-b0a7-01fc17ab523b.png)